DoubleML/doubleml-docs/doc/index.rst

 Citation
 --------

-If you use the DoubleML package a citation is highly appreciated:
+If you use the DoubleML package a citation is highly appreciated.
+To cite the Python package, please use the following reference:

+Bach, P., Chernozhukov, V., Klaassen, S., Kurz, M. S., & Spindler, M. DoubleML - Double Machine Learning in Python [Computer software]. `https://github.com/DoubleML/doubleml-for-py <https://github.com/DoubleML/doubleml-for-py>`_.

+An accompanying paper to the DoubleML package for Python has been published in the Journal of Machine Learning Research.
+For citation, please use the following reference:

 Bach, P., Chernozhukov, V., Kurz, M. S., and Spindler, M. (2022), DoubleML - An Object-Oriented Implementation of Double Machine Learning in Python,